mateusAbdallah/digitalClockApp/README.md

 - Digital clock application with visually pleasing design
 - The application requires some event handling and periodic execution functions to get a cool effect.
+- Application has two specifics classes: Calendar and SimpleDateFormat.

 - [x] Set attributes
 - [x] Create a constructor and inside that inicialize the variables and build the frame